Do you need a policy for work social events?

 Simply put, any 'misbehaviour' or actions that aren't in keeping with your company or brand reflect badly on the company.
 Others will form an opinion of your business based on how your employees behave.
 If your staff aren't conducting themselves appropriately in public, then it really doesn’t look good on your organisation.

 It’s up to you to decide where you draw the line in terms of conduct.
 You may be happy to give your employees free rein, but unless they know precisely what they can and can’t do, then you can’t expect them to conform.
-Having a policy shows that your business will operate consistently and shows that employees will all be treated the same in the event of an issue.
+Having a policy covering work social events shows that your business will operate consistently and shows that employees will all be treated the same, in the event of an issue.

 You may not realise that a company can be held vicariously liable for its employees’ actions in the course of their employment.